cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Layer_3/Routing.md

 {{%/notice%}}

-The `ip
-route`<span id="src-8362912_indexterm-0EDD8BD0E5511086E3BD518D6D9A3158">
-</span>command allows manipulating the kernel routing table directly
-from the Linux shell.
+The `ip route` command allows manipulating the kernel routing table directly from the Linux shell.
 See `man ip(8)` for details.
 FRRouting monitors the kernel routing table changes and updates its own routing table accordingly.

 To display the routing table: